Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_philips-website.md

 # Philips website

 For the responsive re-make of the Philips a demo was made by de Voorhoede.
-The demo had to be turned into workable code.
+The demo had to be turned into a proper design system and workable code.
 I helped setting up the the JavaScript coding guidelines for structuring and documenting the components.
 We used JSDoc to generate source code documentation.<br />
 The scrum team I was part of also implemented the first few (and most difficult) components.
 There were about 140 components, the bulk of these were later implemented by MediaMonks.